georgekaunda/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result a script that creates a new local variable. a script that creates a new global variable.
+a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result a script that creates a new local variable. a script that creates a new global variable. a script that prints all possible combinations of two letters, except oo.